ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

         an 8-bit unsigned integer versus a 32-bit floating point number.
         Data types are different from :term:`data kinds`.
 Data types consist of two parts: the format of the data and the number of bytes used.
-        The current set of available data types can be found in the :py:mod:`polar2grid.core.dtype` module.

     glue script
-    glue scripts
         The script connecting every component together.
 A glue script connects a reader, the remapper, compositors, and a writer.
 The only glue script in Polar2Grid is called ``polar2grid.sh``, but in previous versions